NBPsychiatry ...

 How is obsessive-compulsive disorder (OCD) diagnosed?

 The terms “obsessing,” “obsessed,” and “OCD” are frequently used in informal discussions.
-But the DSM-V (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V)) states that the following elements are used to diagnose OCD:
+But the following elements are used to diagnose OCD:

 • The person suffers from compulsions, obsessions, or both